ArctosDB/documentation-wiki/_documentation/locality.markdown

 "Verbatim" Township, Range, and Section (TRS) information should, like all verbatim locality data, be entered in verbatim locality.
 Non-verbatim legacy TRS data may be entered in locality remarks.
 A thorough description of TRS data, along with a tool to translate them to latitude and longitude can be found in [How To Convert Township/Range/Section data to Latitude/Longitude Coordinates Using GeoLocate](http://handbook.arctosdb.org/how_to/Convert_TRS_to_Lat-Long_Using_GeoLocate.html).

+## UTM

+"Verbatim" Universal Transverse Mercator (UTM) information should, like all verbatim locality data, be entered in verbatim locality.
+Non-verbatim legacy UTM data may be entered (where? what does it do?.
+See https://github.com/ArctosDB/arctos/issues/6544.

 # Coordinates